Kumonix/IntuneAutomateMobile/README.md

 ## ✅ **Features Included**

-This repository currently includes **Three core automation flows**:
+This repository currently includes **Three folders for Setup**:

-### 1. Employee Onboarding
+### 1. Power platform Solution
-- Automates account provisioning, License assignment, Notifications using Email, Planner and Teams.
-- Create new starters with a SharePoint Form and watch the automation take effect.
+- This ia a Microsoft Power App and Automate solution and includes the flows and Canvas app.
+- DOWNLOAD and Import into your own tenant.
+Automate flows connect to your own Intune tenant to gain the latest configuration data and saves to SharePoint for presentation.

-### 2. Employee Offboarding
+### 2. SharePoint List
-- Handles Access removal, Group removal, License removal with notifiations via automated emails.
-- Ensures a smooth and secure Offboarding and stores Employee documents.
+- The SharePoint List is the the data source for the mobile app incliding data for Compliance and policies, configuration, applications, device insights and alerts.

-### 3. Windows Device Renaming
+### 3. Getting started guide
-- Easily rename a windows device using a Power Automate flow without access to the Intune Portal.
-- Brings some quick windows tasks to SMB managers without involving IT Admins
+- It is assumed you have knowledge to deploy so this doc provides the guidelines for deployment and details to get you up and running
 ---

-## 📁 Folder Structure

-- [`/Onboarding and Offboarding`](./OnboardingOffboarding) – Contains all resources and flows related to employee onboarding and Offboarding.

----
 ## 🤝 Future Functionality

 **Multiple new features Incoming**.
+- Policy Updates and daily change notifications
+- Security and compliance notifications and Alerts
-- Admin Uplift
+- Integration with the main Admin portal- Coming soon
-- Application Assignment
-- Asset Management
-- Reports and Personna Mapping
+- Open to community involvement and new ideas

 ## 🤝 Community Contribution

 This is an **open community project**.
 We welcome:
 - Contributions (new features, bug fixes, enhancements)
-- Ideas for additional HR workflows
+- Ideas for additional automation and functional improvements
 - Feedback and best practices

-Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get involved.

 ---

 ## 📌 **How to Get Started**

 1. Clone or download this repository.
-2. Import the provided **Power Automate flows** into your environment.
+2. Import the provided **Power platform solution** into your environment.
 3. Configure connections for Microsoft 365 services.
 4. Customize to fit your organization’s needs.